TKone7/vanpi/README.md

     bash vanpi-init.sh
 ```

+- The script will take about 10-15min to run through
-- Confirm all inputs with y + enter
+- Confirm if inputs are needed
-- sit back and relax
+- Sit back and relax

 Once done, the RPI will power up in Access Point Mode, connect to it and proceed from there